Kai

 Common inquiries about the breed

-Is the Kai Ken a good apartment dog?
+Is the Kai a good family pet?

 How often should a Kai be groomed?